 When your personal information is handled by IOB in relation to a product or service, you are entitled to rely on a number of rights.
-These rights allow you to exercise control over the way in which your personal information is processed.
+These rights allow you to exercise control over the way in which your personal information is processed, subject to applicable exemptions.
 For example, we may help you in:

 Accessing your personal information: You can ask us for a copy of the personal information we hold about you.